Today we’ve released a new version of Syspeace with a few new features.

 The major news is that there is now a new feature in the Attack Control Section for further analysis.

-The analysis section enables you to create reports on specific IP addresses, usernames or domain or do the reversed, i.e. find out all the ones who are NOT a specific IP address, domain, or username.
+The analysis section enables you to create reports on specific IP addresses, usernames, or domains or do the opposite, i.e. find out all the ones who are NOT a specific IP address, domain, or username.
 Or sort out the ones with successful logins or only the ones with failed logins.

-As a side note, we are happy to tell you that we’ve since July 15th have helped you guys block 73 000 + brute force attempts.
-We have gathered them, classified them, added some of them to the GBL that we introduced in 1.1.10.
+As a side note, we are happy to tell you that we’ve since July 15th helped you guys block 73 000+ brute force attempts.
+We have gathered them, classified them, and added some of them to the GBL that we introduced in 1.1.10.
 Thus, helped you to be preemptively defended by getting this distributed to all the other Syspeace installations around the world.

 About older versions

-Those of you still running an older version (prior to 1.20) we would highly recommend you had a look at the newer versions and the stuff we have put in there.
+For those of you still running an older version (prior to 1.20), we highly recommend you look at the newer versions and the stuff we have put in there.

 Here is a list of what we have been up to so far: